Guidance for UK businesses on rules for selling services to the Netherlands.

 If you need to take action to secure the recognition of your professional qualification in the Netherlands, these sources can help you:

-- Dutch NARIC, the information centre for the academic and professional recognition of qualifications
+- Dutch NARIC, the information centre for the recognition of professional qualifications

 - the Dutch single point of contact